Zubax/Bloxa/README.md

 ## Overview

-Zubax Bloxa is the most compact ESC design that is possible using Mitochondrik module (at least it seems to be it).
-The **key design requirements** for BLOXA are:
+Zubax Bloxa is arguably the most compact practical ESC design based on the Mitochondrik module.
+The **key design requirements** for Bloxa are:

 * Small size
 * Low mass